 General liability (GL) coverage protects your painting business from claims and lawsuits resulting from any property damage or accidents you caused while at a client’s home or office.
 This coverage should be the foundation of any insurance policy you take out, so make sure to include this when pricing out policies.

 If you have any type of employees - whether they’re full-time, part-time, or subcontractors - you’ll need workers compensation insurance.

 This type of coverage financially protects you in case these employees get hurt or sick on the job.
 Plus, workers comp policies usually cover part or all of the sick employee’s pay while they’re recovering.
 Should your painting employee end up with a long-term disability because of the accident, your policy may be able to financially provide for that person for a certain period of time.

 I know this might seem like a lot, but basically, your state probably requires a minimum of GL and workers comp coverage (if you have employees).
 Start with these policies, and then add on any other protection you might need.

 Want to find out your state’s legal requirements?
 Check out this blog article by the U.S. Small Business Administration, which can provide you with info on what your insurance obligations might be, depending on where you live.

-Having a policy shows that you’re a serious business owner, and not just someone who’s painting as a side gig.
+Having an insurance policy shows that you’re a serious business owner, and not just someone who’s painting as a side gig.
 When your customer sees that you have insurance, they see you as a professional who will treat their house or office with care and respect.

 Once you have your policy, we recommend advertising your coverage in the following spots:

-Don’t underestimate the power of having insurance coverage - it can really help open doors to new customers and better-paying gigs.
+Don’t underestimate the power of having painters business insurance coverage - it can really help open doors to new customers and better-paying gigs.